 [Name] takes me to get a massage once a month because they know my muscles need the TLC, [Name] does all the grocery shopping to make sure the house is always full of healthy and tasty foods (and my favorite wine — so considerate!), [Name] puts money in my savings account to set me up for long-term success, [Name] makes me the best coffee every single morning.

-Yes, we get it, this can feel kinda cringe.
+Yes, we get it — complimenting yourself and recognizing your achievements can be hard!!
 But try to open up to it — because, at the end of this list, you’ll realize all the incredible things you do for yourself.
-From the minutiae of daily coffee to the extravagances of spa treatments.
 These things you do for yourself are wonderful — and if someone else did them for you, you’d be elated.
 Reflect a little of that back to yourself!
-This love letter to yourself is a massive practice of gratitude and will reinforce that positive relationship to yourself.
+This love letter to yourself is a massive practice of gratitude and will reinforce that positive relationship with yourself.

 #4 Nourish Your Body